LexisNexis Risk Solutions: History

 A subsidiary of RELX (formerly Reed Elsevier), LexisNexis Risk Solutions first began as the Risk & Information Analytics Group (RIAG) within LexisNexis, a corporation offering legal database services.
 In 2000, Reed Elsevier acquired RiskWise and PeopleWise, which together became the basis of RIAG.
 The creation of RIAG expanded LexisNexis offerings to include public records collections.
 In 2000, LexisNexis also launched HPCC Systems, its data-intensive computing system platform.

+In 1994, Reed Business Information (later Reed Elsevier and now RELX), acquired ICIS–LOR (Independent Chemical Information Service–London Oil Report), subsequently known as ICIS (Independent Commodity Intelligence Services), thereby adding extensive price reporting on chemicals and oil to the Reed Business Information chemicals portfolio.

 LexisNexis Risk Solutions moved into Collections after Reed Elsevier acquired the public records businesses of Dolan Media Company in 2003.
 That same year, the LexisNexis Special Services Inc. (LNSSI) was founded to provide government agencies with global sources of data fusion technology and analytics.
 LNSSI also granted Reed Elsevier the ability to participate in classified U.S. government programs as a foreign-owned entity.

 In 2004, Reed Elsevier purchased Seisint Inc., based in Boca Raton, Florida.
 Seisint housed and operated the Multistate Anti-Terrorism Information Exchange (MATRIX).

-In September 2008, Reed Elsevier purchased data aggregator ChoicePoint.
+In February 2008, Reed Elsevier purchased data aggregator ChoicePoint.
 This acquisition included an insurance business and the C.L.U.E. database, an underwriting database for the U.S. auto insurance market.
 LexisNexis completed the migration of public records to HPCC Systems the same year.
+Reed assumed $600 million in debt with the acquisition.

 Launch

 In September 2009, ChoicePoint was integrated with the Risk & Information Analytics Group (RIAG), and the combined new entity became LexisNexis Risk Solutions.
 In 2011, LexisNexis Risk Solutions was officially launched as a separate company within the Reed Elsevier portfolio.

 Mark Kelsey was named CEO of LexisNexis Risk Solutions in December 2012.
-Over the next two years the company purchased 12 companies including: WorldCompliance, Enclarity, Mapflow, Tracesmart, Wunelli and Health Market Science.
+Over the next two years the company purchased 12 companies, including WorldCompliance, Enclarity, Mapflow, Tracesmart, Wunelli and Health Market Science.